Unit 2 Story Comprehension Asl

 Approaching Unit 2 Story Comprehension: Key Strategies

 Unit 2 typically introduces more complex narratives than introductory units.
-Therefore, employing specific strategies becomes crucial for successful comprehension.
+That's why, employing specific strategies becomes crucial for successful comprehension.
 Here's a breakdown of effective strategies:

 1. Pre-Story Preparation: Setting the Stage